The Counseling Center offers a variety of services to serve Stetson's community.

-Not only is adjusting to university life sometimes challenging for the students, but it can also be challenging for the parents.
-It is important to remain realistic about your expectations for contact with your student, to communicate openly, to be supportive, and to find support for yourself.
+As you know, adjusting to university life sometimes challenging for the students, but it can also be challenging for the University's faculty and staff members.
+It is important to remain realistic about your expectations for your contact with students, to communicate openly, to be supportive, and to find support for yourself.

-Consultations for parents are available during regular office hours.
-If you are concerned about your student, you are encouraged to seek consultative support from the Counseling Center.
-At that time, support and helpful resources can be given to the parent.
+- Consultations* for faculty and staff members are available during regular office hours.
+If you are concerned about a student, you are encouraged to seek consultative support from the Counseling Center.
+At that time, support and helpful resources can be given to the faculty or staff member.

 As a professional counseling provider, the Counseling Center is required to uphold the legal and ethical requirements of confidentiality.
 Under Florida law and the ethical guidelines, information shared within the counseling relationship is considered to be confidential, although there are certain limits to confidentiality.
 Furthermore, any counseling records maintained are confidential and are not part of the student's academic records.
 Aside from the limits to confidentiality, no information may be disclosed about a student's counseling participation or progress without a Release of Information form on file for specified individuals, such as parents or physicians.